How can I parse and verify freeform addresses?

 - Single-line addresses that are malformed or incomplete will be less likely to return results than the same address submitted in the traditional format because of the risks in parsing a freeform address that is hardly legible.

-- It is expected that the street (or line 1) comes first, and the city/state or ZIP Code appear last, even in a "freeform" address.
+- It is expected that the street (or address line 1) comes first, and the city/state or ZIP Code appear last, even in a "freeform" address.
 Again, addresses that are obscure, malformed, very incomplete, etc, may not be verifiable.

 - It is expected that users will be on the receiving end of the API call to confirm or refute the results of a single-line address verification request.
 In other words, the user should ideally be involved in confirming the validity of the result (especially moreso than for addresses submitted in components).